BnMcGn/html-entities/README.md

 This library requires cl-ppcre.
 It has only been tested with SBCL, but it doesn't have anything crazy that should cause trouble with other Common Lisp implementations.
 Unicode might be a problem, I'm not sure how that's handled in other lisps.

-Html-entities was written by Aaron Sokoloski (asokoloski@gmail.com).
-The original repository is [here](https://code.google.com/archive/p/html-entities/)
+Html-entities was originally written by Aaron Sokoloski (asokoloski@gmail.com).
+The old repository is [here](https://code.google.com/archive/p/html-entities/)